CommitteeOfZero/polyversal-coz-linux-patcher/README.md

     - There have been reports of Ark extracting files incorrectly; make sure the extracted directory includes a few files whose names start with "Qt5".
 If GUI extraction proves unsuccessful, consider using [`unzip`](https://linux.die.net/man/1/unzip).
 3. This script utilizes [protontricks](https://github.com/Matoking/protontricks) to correctly apply the patch.
 If you already have a version of protontricks installed, you are good to go.
 If you do not, you can follow the link provided to install it yourself, or allow the script to install the Flatpak version.
     - To allow automatic installation of protontricks, ensure [Flatpak](https://flatpak.org/setup/) is installed on your machine and runnable by your user without root access (if you are not running SteamOS 3.x or another distro that provides Flatpak as part of the OS).
-    - Steam Deck users should prefer the Flatpak version.
+    - Steam Deck users should prefer the Flatpak version, as SteamOS is liable to delete user-installed system software without notice.
 4. Download and install the related game from Steam.
 5. Within the game's properties, set its compatibility tool to the latest official Valve Proton 7 (Proton 7.0-6 at time of writing).
 6. Launch the game once in order to generate a Proton prefix, then quit the game.